Esri/data-collection-ios/docs/README.md

 ### Identify map features

 Tapping the map performs an identify function on the map.
-One best result is chosen, a small pop-up view is revealed and the feature is selected on the map.
+One results are identified, a floating panel view is displayed and the feature(s) are selected on the map.
 If no results are found, the user is notified.

 ![Identified Map Feature](/docs/images/identify.png)

-Tapping the small pop-up view presents modally a full pop-up view for deeper interrogation of the data.
+Tapping a results in the floating panel view presents a full pop-up view for deeper interrogation of the data.

-If the selected pop-up's feature table contains a one-to-many relationship to another table, a plus button is be revealed.
-Tapping the plus button creates a new one-to-many related record and presents this pop-up in full pop-up view edit mode.

 ### Add map feature